fprieur/stminfo/README.md

 ## Description ##
-This project retrieve the metro status from the stm website on the commandline, nothing special here.
+This project retrieve the metro status from the stm website on the commandline and display it each minute, nothing special here.

 ## Installation ##
 The easiest way to use this project is to download the [releases](https://github.com/fprieur/stminfo/releases) and run it on the terminal for your arch